Inner work is the very core and foundation of the spiritual path.

 People will do anything, no matter how absurd, to avoid facing their own souls.

 Our egos are fragile, neurotic, and power-hungry little creatures.
-Inner work is like kryptonite to this fabricated self we carry around.
-Is it any wonder that we’re horrified by it deep down?
+Inner work is like kryptonite to this fabricated ego-self we carry around.
+Is it any wonder that we’re terrified by it deep down?

 The Unfathomable Power of Inner Work

-Inner work is symbolized as the dance of Shiva and Shakti, the ouroboros snake that eats its own tale, the cycle of life and death, the yin and yang, the primordial dance of the void that is both everything and nothing at the same time.
+Inner work is cyclical.
+It’s symbolized by Shiva and Shakti’s dance, the ouroboros snake that eats its tail, the cycle of life and death, the yin and yang, and the primordial void that is both everything and nothing at the same time.

-To put it almost prosaically, it’s a hell of a ride!
+To put it simply, it’s a hell of a ride!

 In essence, the path of mediocrity and complacency = death.